Palace of the Soviets: The other Palace of the Soviets (1956–1962)

 The first round of the competition was split into two concurrent leagues: the open competition, with 115 entries representing both Stalinists and modernists, and a privately contracted competition with 21 entries.
-The winning, and probably the most artistically valuable proposal by Alexander Vlasov, was an outright modernist glass box—a huge winter garden with three oval halls floating in a sea of greenery.
+The winning, and probably the most artistically valuable proposal, by Alexander Vlasov, was an outright modernist glass box—a huge winter garden with three oval halls floating in a sea of greenery.
 Contrary to expectations, Vlasov did not receive a formal prize immediately, but was rewarded later on.
 A similar but less radical design by Leonid Pavlov disposed of the winter garden and added rows of narrow white pylons.
 The second round of the competition was held in 1959, and attended by Khrushchev himself.
 This time, all the entries followed the template established by Vlasov and Pavlov, with superficial differences.
 The new canon of Soviet state architecture, which first took tangible shape in the Soviet pavilion at the Expo 58, was now complete.
 Vlasov became the head of the new Palace of Soviets construction agency.
 Very little is known about its work, which ceased after Vlasov's death in 1962.
 The idea behind the Palace of the Soviets was laid to rest.
 Its intended role was taken over by the Palace of Congresses in the Moscow Kremlin, completed in 1961.
 The building replaced several heritage buildings, including the old neo-classical building of the State Armoury, and some of the back corpuses of the Great Kremlin Palace.
-This, and that the architecture of the projected building contrasted with the historic milieu resulted in quite an uproar, particularly after other historic buildings of the Kremlin, such as the Chudov and Ascension cloisters, had already been demolished during the Stalin era and laws, that were introduced by the mid-1950s, prohibited the demolishion of historic structures, making the construction in some ways illegal.
+This, and that the architecture of the projected building contrasted with the historic milieu resulted in quite an uproar, particularly after other historic buildings of the Kremlin, such as the Chudov and Ascension cloisters, had already been demolished during the Stalin era, and laws that were introduced by the mid-1950s prohibited the demolition of historic structures, making the construction in some ways illegal.